MaterializeInc/materialize/doc/user/content/integrations/node-js.md

     name: "Node.js"
 ---

-Materialize is **PostgreSQL-compatible**, which means that Node.js applications can use any existing PostgreSQL client to interact with Materialize as if it were a PostgreSQL database.
-In this guide, we'll use the  [`node-postgres` library](https://node-postgres.com/) to connect to Materialize and issue PostgreSQL commands.
+Materialize is **wire-compatible** with PostgreSQL, which means that Node.js applications can use common PostgreSQL clients to interact with Materialize.
+In this guide, we'll use the  [`node-postgres` library](https://node-postgres.com/) to connect to Materialize and issue SQL commands.

 ## Connect

-You connect to Materialize the same way you [connect to PostgreSQL with `node-postgres`](https://node-postgres.com/features/connecting).

-### Local Instance

-You can connect to a local Materialize instance with code that uses the connection URI shorthand (`postgres://<USER>@<HOST>:<PORT>/<SCHEMA>`) to define the URI:
+To [connect](https://node-postgres.com/features/connecting) to a local Materialize instance using `node-postgres`, you can use the connection URI shorthand (`postgres://<USER>@<HOST>:<PORT>/<SCHEMA>`):

 ```js
 const { Client } = require('pg');